Tontonjo/borg_backup/README.md

 If you find this usefull, please think about a sub to support :-)

-# USAGE
+# GENEARL USAGE
 Install borg Backup for your distribution

-Docker instructions can be found in commands.md
+- Docker instructions can be found in commands.md

 Initialize your backup target: borg init -e authenticated /path/to/backup